godotengine/godot-docs/tutorials/shaders/compute_shaders.rst

     rd.Submit();
     rd.Sync();

-Ideally, you would not synchronize the RenderingDevice right away as it will cause the CPU to wait for the GPU to finish working.
+Ideally, you would not call ``sync()`` to synchronize the RenderingDevice right away as it will cause the CPU to wait for the GPU to finish working.
 In our example we synchronize right away because we want our data available for reading right away.
 In general, you will want to wait at least a few frames before synchronizing so that the GPU is able to run in parellel with the CPU.

-Congratulations you created and executed a compute shader.
-But wait, where are the results now?

 Retrieving results
 ------------------

-You may remember from the beginning of this tutorial that compute shaders don't have inputs and outputs, they simply change memory.
-This means we can retrieve the data from our buffer we created at the start of this tutorial.
-The shader read from our array and stored the data in the same array again so our results are already there.
+You may have noticed in the example shader we modified the contents of the storage buffer.
+I.e the shader read from our array and stored the data in the same array again so our results are already there.
 Let's retrieve the data and print the results to our console.

 .. tabs::
  .. code-tab:: gdscript GDScript